 Tickets cost 150k IDR (€9.65) one way (300k IDR for two way) and can be purchased directly from the harbour.

-Public Ferry from Padang Bai to Nusa Penida
+Public Ferry from Padang Bai in Bali to Nusa Penida

 If like us, you’re on a tight budget and want to get to Nusa Penida with a scooter, then the local ferry is your only option which also happens to be the cheapest.